-2. Each student will be provided with space in an office, usually shared with another graduate student in the department.
-Students leaving for the field or who will otherwise be away from campus (officially categorized as "away students") should vacate their offices before they depart and must let the Department Administrator know how long they intend to be away so that office space can be reassigned.

-3. Students may use the copying and scanning services free of charge in the copy room, being mindful about excessive use or wastage.

-4. Students may check-out books from the Anthropology Library; please register books removed from the library on the check-out sheet managed by the Department Administrator.

-5. Students may have an opportunity to teach a course in the department once they have their master's degree (from the department) in hand (and thus have achieved candidacy).
-In some cases, students with 18 hours of graduate course credit completed, and in good standing in the department, may be invited to teach a course.

-6. Students who can provide documentation of their official participation and presentation of a paper in an academic conference are eligible for reimbursement of travel expenses up to \$300.00 once each academic year.
-The department can allot \$100.00 each year for participation in a workshop or similar (non-presentation) event at an academic conference for which a student is registered.
+- 2. Each student will be provided with space in an office, usually shared with another graduate student in the department.
+Students leaving for the field or who will otherwise be away from campus (officially categorized as "away students") should vacate their offices before they depart and must let the Department Administrator know how long they intend to be away so that office space can be reassigned. - 3.
+Students may use the copying and scanning services free of charge in the copy room, being mindful about excessive use or wastage. - 4.
+Students may check-out books from the Anthropology Library; please register books removed from the library on the check-out sheet managed by the Department Administrator. - 5.
+Students may have an opportunity to teach a course in the department once they have their master's degree (from the department) in hand (and thus have achieved candidacy).
+In some cases, students with 18 hours of graduate course credit completed, and in good standing in the department, may be invited to teach a course. - 6.
+Students who can provide documentation of their official participation and presentation of a paper in an academic conference are eligible for reimbursement of travel expenses up to \$800.00 once each academic year in their 2nd to 5th years of study.
+The department can allot \$300.00 each year for participation in a workshop or similar (non-presentation) event at an academic conference for which a student is registered.
 Funds are not available for conference attendance alone.
-Only one form of funding can be utilized in a given academic year (e.g. either \$300 for presentation or \$100 for a workshop).
+Only one form of funding can be utilized in a given academic year (e.g. either \$800 for presentation or \$300 for a workshop).
 All requests for funding must be made prior to the event (at least 1 month in advance with suitable documentation) to the department Chair and DGS with a cc to the Department Administrator.
 Please submit receipts for reimbursement promptly after returning from the event.
-Receipts must be itemized and formal in order to be accepted by the Rice accounting office.

-7. Preliminary research funding will be provided in the amount of \$3000 total to each graduate student to be used for research expenses incurred during preliminary field work.
+Receipts must be itemized and formal in order to be accepted by the Rice accounting office. - 7.
+Graduate students are provided preliminary research funding of up to \$3000 to be used for research expenses incurred during preliminary field work.
 Preliminary research funding is for pre-candidacy students and must be used before candidacy is achieved; in practice, preliminary research takes place in the first and second summer of the student's program.
-Requests for funding must be submitted to the Chair (with a cc to the DGS) by the Tuesday immediately following spring break.
-The request should be no more than 500 words and must describe how the funding will be used with a short budget showing costs including a sample flight itinerary if applicable.

-8. Students may make use of the water cooler, refrigerator and microwave in the department's photocopy room.
+The process for securing these funds is as follows: graduate students must apply for Pre-dissertation Research Grant with the Social Science Research Institute at Rice (there both fall and spring application deadlines).
+Students who are not awarded funds through this process will then submit the same application to the Chair and DGS and the Department will fund them. - 8.
+Students may make use of the water cooler, refrigerator and microwave in the department's photocopy room.
 Please be sure not to leave old food in the refrigerator and to wipe down the microwave and surfaces as well.
 It is not appropriate to expect the cleaning staff to clean up mess from our food and drink.
 Coffee is also available for a donation of 25 cents per cup.